xilinus/prototypeui/README.markdown

 And open pdoc/index.html to check it.
 Pretty easy.

 To avoid conflicts with current doc, do not includ pdoc comment in current JS file.
-Edit documentation.pdoc in each component directory.
+Edit documentation.pdoc in each component directory (add any new .pdoc file, they will be used in rake pdoc).
 When you're done, pull request :).

 Thanks in advance for your help.